craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 ## Tags
 ### Required Tags
 #### Size
 This is the mechanical Size of the Ammunition.
+All Ammunition is 'stackable' to the value indicated after their Size - either Small or Tiny.
 #### Ammunition Damage Dice
 #### Ammunition Damage Type
 ### Mundane Tags